GaloisInc/smaccmpilot-org/pages/software/preflight.md

 # Flight preparation

+This page describes how to prepare the SMACCMPilot powered Iris+ for flight.
+Follow the instructions carefuly.

 ## Sensors calibration

 Before the flight it is recommended to calibrate your sensors.
 How to do it is described in [Sensor Calibration](../hardware/calibration.html).
+However, we found out that the default *out-of-the-box* calibration works quite well, so proceed with calibration only if you are not satisfied with the flight performance.

 ## Software
 If unsure whether you have the right setup, follow the instructions on [smaccmpilot-hardware-prep][]

 [smaccmpilot-hardware-prep]: https://github.com/GaloisInc/smaccmpilot-hardware-prep

-Once done with the hardware prep, load *smaccmpilot* autopilot. **Temporarily** (as of 3.17) use `new-attitude-estimator` branch from [Github][].
+Once done with the hardware prep, load *smaccmpilot* autopilot.
+Use `master` branch from [Github][].
 Don't forget to do:

 ```
 stack clean
 make clean
 make flight_echronos
 ```

+It is better to clean stack at least for the first compilation.
+We found out that stack sometimes doesn't clean and rebuild the right dependencies which can lead to errors during compilation (usually after switching branches or making major code changes).
+If you run into a compilation error, try first `stack clean; make clean;`

+**NOTE:** `flight_echronos` is the preferred target, however you can compile SMACCMPilot to run on FreeRTOS instead, just type `make flight`

 [Github]: https://github.com/GaloisInc/smaccmpilot-stm32f4/commits/new-attitude-estimator